-K. Sanctions
+J. Sanctions

 When a Respondent is ultimately found responsible for violating this Policy, the Investigator and/or the Review Board (each hereinafter referred to as a "sanctioning body") may impose one or more sanctions.
 Sanctions may include any of the sanctions that are listed below, as well as any sanctions that are set forth in other applicable University policies or conduct codes.
 When a request for review of the Investigator's determination is made to the Review Board, any sanctions imposed by the Investigator will be stayed pending final resolution of the matter, but interim measures may remain in effect.

-In keeping with the University's commitment to foster an environment that is safe, inclusive, and free from Prohibited Conduct, the sanctioning body has great latitude under this Policy to tailor sanctions for Prohibited Conduct to the facts and the circumstances of each violation of this Policy, to the impact of the Prohibited Conduct on the Complainant and the University community, and to the need to provide accountability for the Respondent.
+In keeping with the University's commitment to foster an environment that is safe, inclusive, and free from Prohibited Conduct, the sanctioning body has great latitude under this Policy to tailor sanctions for Prohibited Conduct to the facts and the circumstances of each violation of this Policy, to the impact of the Prohibited Conduct on the Complainant and the University community. and to the need to provide accountability for the Respondent.
 The imposition of sanctions is designed to eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects while supporting the University's educational mission and legal obligations.
 Sanctions may include educational, restorative, rehabilitative and punitive components.
 Some Prohibited Conduct, however, is so egregious in nature, harmful to the persons involved, or deleterious to the educational process that it requires a more severe sanction, such as non-return or administrative withdrawal of the Respondent.
 The sanctioning body may request information from the Complainant, the Respondent, and any other person who can provide information relevant to determination of an appropriate sanction.

-In determining an appropriate sanction, the sanctioning body will consider the following factors:
+In determining an appropriate sanction, the sanctioning body will consider the following

-• the nature and level of violence of the conduct at issue, if any;
+- the nature and level of violence of the conduct at issue, if any; - the impact of the conduct on the Complainant; - the impact or implications of the conduct on the community or the University;